 The Employment appeals tribunal looked at the level of control which the claimant exercised over his work, He could work for other clients as long as there was not conflict of interest.
 He submitted invoices for payment,.
 He was not entitled to sick leave, holidays,pension contributions, pay increases.

 In relation to tax, he made his own returns and charged VAT.

 The tribunal referred to other cases including Minister for Agriculture and Food v Barry IEHC 216; 1IR 215

 The tribunal held that the relationship between the claimant and the respondent was that of a contract for services and that he was working as an independent contractor.

 The main advice to follow in relation to this issue is that simply writing it into the contract of employment is not enough.
 The court will look at more factors.

-If you would like to receive independent advice from an experienced expert in the area of employment law in Ireland then contact us using the contact us button and we will call you at a time that suits.
+If you would like to receive independent advice from an experienced expert in the area of employment law in Ireland then contact us using the orange Yes!
+Tell Me More button below and we will call you at a time that suits.